rm-dr/copper/README.md

 # TODO

+Poor man's issue tracker.
+Good enough for now, this team isn't very big.

 Projects marked with a 📦 are prerequisites for `v0.1.0` release.
-This is a *minimal* working version: robust, usable, but possibly slow and missing fancy features.
+The goal is a *minimal* working version: robust, usable, but possibly slow and missing fancy features.

 ## 📦 CRUD datasets
 - [ ] Rename set, class, attr endpoint
-- [ ] Create hash and reference attrs from ui (params)
+- [ ] Create reference attr
 - [ ] Complete class deletion
   - [ ] Delete blobs
   - [ ] Check references (do not allow deletion if refs exist)